JetBrains/teamcity-documentation/topics/maven.md

 <td>

-The path to Maven installation is taken from the `M2_HOME` environment variable, otherwise the current default version is used.
+The path to the Maven installation is taken from the `M2_HOME` environment variable, otherwise the current default version is used.

 </td></tr><tr>